Thank you for writing for Interface! Please have a read and think about these guidelines before submitting…

 Please avoid using automatic bibliography tools such as Zotero / Endnote in submissions, as they can cause problems in transfer, and follow the referencing system outlined below.

-Write in whichever standard form of the language you are writing in (e.g. British, American, international) is most familiar to you; please make sure to follow the conventions you choose (such as –ise or –ize, dating systems etc.) consistently.
+We would like you to use whatever standard form of the language you are writing in (e.g. Brazilian Portuguese, British English, Canadian French etc.) is most familiar to you.
+Please make sure to follow the conventions you choose (such as –ise or –ize, dating systems etc.) consistently.

 Please make sure that you have considered issues of consent and confidentiality as appropriate.